 State lawmakers began introducing legislation beginning in 2012 to prevent employers from requesting passwords to personal Internet accounts to get or keep a job.
 Similar legislation prohibits colleges and universities from requiring access to students’ social media accounts.

-Twenty-six states have enacted laws that apply to employers; 16 apply to educational institutions, and one (Wisconsin) applies to landlords, as shown below.
+Twenty-seven states have enacted laws that apply to employers, 16 have laws that apply to educational institutions, and one (Wisconsin) applies to landlords, as shown below.
 In addition, Maine and Vermont authorized studies.
 In 2016, the Uniform Law Commission adopted the Employee and Student Online Privacy Protection Act.